Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 Those with Significant Mental Health Conditions

-Therapist-led EMDR is advised if you have:
+A trained EMDR therapist is advised if you have:

 - PTSD or Complex PTSD